The Law Society of British Columbia offers online courses for lawyers in British Columbia.

 Poor communication is a common thread that runs through numerous complaints the Law Society receives about lawyers.
 This course describes common problem areas and provides examples of how communication can be improved.

-A one-hour-long video-based course on using popular research tools to find cases in the context of a specific fact pattern.
+A one-hour-long video-based course on developing a strategy for legal research in the context of a specific fact pattern.

 Welcome to the Online Legal Research Course.
 This course has been developed by Courthouse Libraries BC to provide practicing lawyers with an introductory strategy to performing legal research.
 By the end of the course you should be able to plan a research strategy and employ specific research skills to tackle a legal question using popular research tools.
 The research tools highlighted in this course are tools relevant to the legal topic.
 If you are conducting research on a different legal topic, you may want to refer to other research tools while employing a similar strategy and skills as covered in this course.
 The course is available to all BC lawyers on a voluntary basis to help meet the need for free, self-paced, practice-oriented, current legal research skills training.

 About the Course